NuSTAR/nuskybgd-py/README.md

 ### 3.4 The background model

-Run `nuskybgd fitab` (requires PyXspec) to create an XSPEC save file `bgdparams.xcm`, which contains the fitted background model.
+Run `nuskybgd fit` (requires PyXspec) to create an XSPEC save file `bgdparams.xcm`, which contains the fitted background model.

-Create a file `bgdinfo.json` in `bgd/` with the following structure (`nuskybgd fitab --help` will print this template).
+Create a file `bgdinfo.json` in `bgd/` with the following structure (`nuskybgd fit --help` will print this template).
 The file names for the images are default values so you may not need to modify them, but the files for the background regions need to be updated for your data.
 The `"regfiles"` list must correspond to the files in the `"bgfiles"` list.